greenboxal/doggohub/doc/workflow/groups.md

-# GitLab Groups
+# DoggoHub Groups

-GitLab groups allow you to group projects into directories and give users to several projects at once.
+DoggoHub groups allow you to group projects into directories and give users to several projects at once.

-When you create a new project in GitLab, the default namespace for the project is the personal namespace associated with your GitLab user.
+When you create a new project in DoggoHub, the default namespace for the project is the personal namespace associated with your DoggoHub user.
 In this document we will see how to create groups, put projects in groups and manage who can access the projects in a group.

 ## Creating groups

-You can create a group by going to the 'Groups' tab of the GitLab dashboard and clicking the 'New group' button.
+You can create a group by going to the 'Groups' tab of the DoggoHub dashboard and clicking the 'New group' button.

 ![Click the 'New group' button in the 'Groups' tab](groups/new_group_button.png)